 - Point the muzzle in a safe direction, and if the firearm has a safety make sure it’s on.

 - You should then immediately check to see if its loaded.
 Just because your friend told you it was unloaded doesn’t mean it’s unloaded.
 There is no such thing as being too safe!

 - Always treat every firearm as a loaded weapon.
 Live by the saying, “There is no such thing as an unloaded gun.”

 Ask for Help: Don’t be the guy that was too proud, or too stupid, to ask for help; that guy is a danger to himself and everyone around him.
-When taking an unfamiliar firearm, you should always ask the person handing you the firearm to show you the particular characteristics of that gun.
-Every gun is different; from the location of the safety to how it handles, never assume you know how it works.
+When taking an unfamiliar firearm, you should always ask the owner to show you the particular characteristics of that gun.
+They are all different; from the location of the safety to how it handles, never assume you know how it works.

 Safe Firearm Handling and Practices